mcosovic/FactorGraph.jl/docs/src/examples/graph_visualization.md

 </div>
 ```

-`hops = 0` draws only the selected seed nodes, while `hops = :all` expands
+Here, `hops = 0` draws only the selected seed nodes, while `hops = :all` expands
 through the connected component.
-Focused nodes are drawn normally and expanded
+Focus nodes keep the normal style, and expanded
-context nodes are drawn with the context style.
+context nodes use the context style.

 ---

 ## Style And Highlights

 Style options set the default colors and stroke widths.
 Highlight entries can
 select variables, factors, edges, or a variable-factor edge pair.
-Highlights
+This is useful
-are useful when a figure is meant to explain one local relationship in a larger
+when a figure needs to call attention to one relationship inside a larger model:
-model:

 ```@example graph_visualization
 saveGraphFigure(